connectomicslab/connectomemapper3/paper/paper.md

   archived to Zenodo [@ZenodoCMP:2021].
-In case of problems, CMP3 has a dedicated forum at [groups.google.com/group/cmtk-users](groups.google.com/group/cmtk-users) where a community of users is active to support and have scientific discussions.
+In case of problems, CMP3 has a dedicated forum at [groups.google.com/group/cmtk-users](groups.google.com/group/cmtk-users) where a community of users is active to support each other and have scientific discussions.
 To be robust to adverse code changes, versions are released through continuous integration building and testing.
 Specifically, this involves testing the installation of the python package, the build of the Docker and Singularity container images, and the execution of the BIDS App via the different container images adopting multiple pipeline configurations, using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that has been created for this purpose.
-Doing so, we can guarantee the full functionality of each newly released version of CMP3.
+Doing so, we can guarantee the full functionality of each newly released version of CMP3 for a range of different use cases.
-More details about CMP3, the different processing steps and generated outputs together with installation and usage instructions, and different tutorials supporting the analysis, and the interpretation of the generated outputs with popular tools, can be found in the documentation ([connectome-mapper-3.readthedocs.io](connectome-mapper-3.readthedocs.io)) that is kept up to date with the current release and can be retrieved for older versions.
+More details about CMP3, the different processing steps and generated outputs together with installation and usage instructions, different tutorials supporting the analysis, and the interpretation of the generated outputs with popular tools, can be found in the documentation ([connectome-mapper-3.readthedocs.io](connectome-mapper-3.readthedocs.io)) that is kept up to date with the current release and can be retrieved for older versions.